whucs21Mzy/Model-Phase-Transitions/README.md

 <img src="./assets/fig5_Combined pruning and quantization.svg" style="width: 130%;height: 100%">
 </div>

-**Panel a** presents the results of combining GGUF quantization and Wanda pruning on the LLaMA2-7b model.
+Fig. 6:  **Panel a** presents the results of combining GGUF quantization and Wanda pruning on the LLaMA2-7b model.
 The 3D surface plot (Panel a) illustrates how perplexity (PPL) varies across different pruning ratios and quantization levels.
 The figure shows how the performance degrades with increasing compression, with the surface becoming steeper beyond a certain threshold.
 In **Panel b**, the 2D contour projection highlights the best trade-off curve between model size and perplexity.
 The red line marks the minimal PPL achieved at equivalent compression ratios, while the orange curve shows the phase transition line (PTL), indicating the point beyond which model performance rapidly deteriorates.